smart-window/audio/README.md

 - https://github.com/twilio/media-streams

 You will also need to setup your .env (environment variable) file – Note that this file must be placed inside your Node.js application folder.
-More info on this can be found here - https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html
+More info on this can be found [here](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html).

 ## Getting started with Google Cloud Platform
 This setup can either be done in an existing Google Cloud project or a new project.
-To set up a new project, follow the instructions here - https://cloud.google.com/resource-manager/docs/creating-managing-projects
+To set up a new project, follow the instructions [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 Note, choose your app engine location carefully, you are unable to change this once created.
 Once you have the project selected that you want to work in, you’ll need to set up a few key things before getting started: